mattsemar/dsp-personal-logistics/readme.md

 Click the `Install with Mod Manager` link above.
 Make sure dependencies are installed, when prompted

 ## Changelog

+#### v1.6.0
+* Feature: Added Recycle window where items from inventory can be dropped and automatically sent to Buffer (and then to stations, assuming the item isn't currently requested)

 #### v1.5.0
 * Switched to storing buffered items and inbound requests using DSPGameSave mod